 What is Vanpooling?

-Vanpooling is defined by U-M Parking and Transportation Services as a collection of (6 or more) people who commute to and from work and share the cost of their mutual commute.
+Vanpooling is defined by U-M Logistics, Transportation & Parking as a collection of (6 or more) people who commute to and from work and share the cost of their mutual commute.

 You are eligible to join the vanpool program if you meet the following criteria:

 - Full time (32 or more hour appointment)

 - Permanent employment status

 - Able to commit to riding on a full time basis (at least 4 days a week)

 If you are not a full time U-M employee you may still be eligible for the vanpool program.
 The cost to join a vanpool if you are not a full-time employee is $119.00 per month plus tax.

 There is a $25 monthly fee to participate in the Vanpool program.
 The fee is eligible for pre-tax payroll deduction.
 As an incentive to drivers, the fee will be waived for primary drivers.